 RAIL CHRONOLOGY : EUROSTAR SERVICES

-subsidiary became Eurostar (UK) Ltd in October 1996.
+that company passed to the private sector ownership of London & Continental Railways (LCR) from 1 April 1996.
+The subsidiary company - European Passenger Services Ltd - became Eurostar (UK) Ltd from 1 October 1996.
 Each of the three participants was responsible for the running of Eurostar services on their own territory.
 In September 1999, Eurostar Group, a unified management (but not ownership) structure, was established to drive commercial direction and strategy of the business, with the three railways each represented on its Board (in the proportions: France 62%, UK 33%, Belgium 5%).

 HM Government re-acquired LCR (and, hence, Eurostar (UK), as well as HS1 [note D] and St.Pancras station) on